kaizoku-oh/zephyr-app-workspace/README.md

 ```
 Once vscode is open you can run your workspace tasks.

-## 🔨 Build footprint for NUCLEO-F767ZI
+## 🔨 Application footprint for NUCLEO-F767ZI

 | Memory region | Used Size   | Region Size | %age Used   |
 | ------------- | ----------- | ----------- | ----------- |